 Being diagnosed with a serious disease is a difficult event to process.
 This is especially true for parents in New York who just found out that their child has cancer.
 Many thoughts begin to form, concerns emerge and heavy emotions begin to appear.
-Parents are not only dealing with news that is difficult to digest, they are also calculating the costs associated with medical treatment and care.
+Parents are not only dealing with the news that is difficult to digest, but they are also calculating the costs associated with medical treatment and care.

 Much like adults with serious and terminal diseases, children with cancer are afforded Social Security disability benefits.
-While young children have not been able to earn work credits for Social Security disability Insurance or SSDI, there are other programs and options for children to receive the financial support and benefits they need and require.
+While young children have not been able to earn work credits for Social Security Disability Insurance or SSDI, there are other programs and options for children to receive the financial support and benefits they need and require.

 Every year, thousands of people under the age of 20 are diagnosed with cancer.
 Even more so, the leading cause of death-related deaths for children is cancer.
 Thus, it is important that young residents battling cancer have options when the disease is disabling and the child’s parents need help with the additional costs associated with caring for a loved one with cancer.

-While a child cannot receive SSD benefits based on paying Social Security taxes and earning work credits, child could seek benefits through Supplemental Security Income or SSI.
+While a child cannot receive SSD benefits based on paying Social Security taxes and earning work credits, a child could seek benefits through Supplemental Security Income or SSI.
 This program is designed to pay benefits to those with limited income and resources.